streetturtle/awesome-wm-widgets/_tips/awesome-buttons.md

 awesomebuttons.with_icon_and_text{ icon = 'check-circle', text = 'With Icon!', color = '#f48' },
 ```

 Please refer to the repo's README for more details.
+It is still in progress.